iost-official/iost-docs/docs/6-reference/TransferJudgement.md

 ## Judging the success of transfer transactions

-To confirm that a transaction contains a transfer and the transfer is successful, we need to judge two points: the transaction is irreversible; the transaction contains transfer information.
+To confirm that a transaction contains a transfer and the transfer is successful, we need to judge two points: the transaction is irreversible; the transaction contains transfer information and is executed successfully.

 ### How to judge the irreversibility of a transaction